 Recognize that you may improve your chances of finding work by upgrading your work-specific or technical skills

 Most employers will expect you to have literacy and computer skills.
-For information about improving your skills in these areas, call the Alberta Supports Contact Centre.
+For information about improving your skills in these areas, contact Alberta Supports.